 - ENT does not seem particularly IMG friendly, but it certainly is possible to match as an IMG if you do your research to identify programs with active IMG residents and establish proper connections.

-- If you’ve failed an exam, you can still apply in ENT, but you should apply very broadly and apply for a back-up specialty.
+- If you’ve failed an exam, you can still apply in Otolaryngology, but you should apply very broadly and apply for a back-up specialty.

 - Expect Interviews in December-January.
 Reach out to programs you have high interest in if you haven’t heard from them by mid-November.
 Once you have about 10 interview invitations, you can consider being a bit more selective about which ones you actually take (but not before).

 If you need help in applying for a residency program, our residency advisors are highly experienced in application and interview preparation.